 Mr. Paul was elected to the founding city council for Sandy Springs in November 2005 and served one term.
 He chaired the city’s charter review commission and the Sandy Springs Development Authority.

 He received the Secretary’s Golden Eagle Award, the highest honor a cabinet officer can bestow.
-He served also as an intergovernmental relations officer and deputy assistant secretary for grant programs.

 In 1995, he was elected chairman of the Georgia Republican Party and served on the Republican National Committee, where RNC Chair Jim Nicholson appointed him to chair the State Chairman’s Advisory Committee.